Tag Archives: Geoff Campion

 Welcome back to Ghostworld for the very last time.
 Just a month after the final issue comes Fleetway‘s Super Naturals Holiday Special for 1988, as ever edited by Barrie Tomlinson.
 Kicking off with a Sandy James cover which would’ve been fun for any kids who received the oversized Tonka trucks for Christmas, here we have 48 glossy pages which, much like the Adventure Book, focus more on the action aspects of the comic rather than the horror.

-There are two exceptions, including a reprint from Scream! which checks the horror box for the young readers of Super Naturals unaware of the previous short-lived comic, but other than that it’s all licenced strips and extras.
+There are two exceptions (including a reprint from Scream!) which check the horror box for the young readers, but other than that it’s all licenced strips and extras.
 That means there’s no ventriloquist’s Doll or readers’ suggestions for Scary Cat, both of which were highlights of the regular comic so that’s a shame, especially knowing this would be the last publication in the series.
 But let’s not get too down, the idea of a Holiday Special was to have lots of fun one-off stories to read while off school.
 Let’s see how the Super Naturals fare with theirs, shall we?

 Snake Bite was always the most interesting of the evil characters and the set up for this story is great.
 We even have Hooter and Lionheart using the Ghost Finder to nudge the plane up just enough so that it’s trajectory is right for the pilots to take over before Lionheart slashes a hole in the fuselage and throws Snake Bite out, who loses his telepathic control as a result.
 I like how it’s not an easy, miraculous rescue plan, as Hooter bluntly states.
 It’s just a shame the artwork doesn’t match the exciting potential of the script.